Major enrichments for the “All Cosmic Bodies” poster

 THE 2 OLDEST LAYERS

 Rocks over 3,600,000,000 years old are very rare because Earth’s crust was barely starting to solidify, and many events have intervened since then.
-Rare, valuable specimens have been recovered by researchers from remote non-US outcrops far beyond my driving range.
+Rare, valuable specimens have been recovered by researchers from remote non-US outcrops far beyond my range.
 They merit protection.
 The only 2 layers I can’t collect myself:

 • Eoarchean Era.

-To complete those gaps, seek reputable dealers.
+To fill those gaps, I will acquire specimens from reputable researchers and dealers.

 SEQUENCES FOR SALE